*Editor’s note: Dates, times, and other relevant event information has been updated in this blog to accurately reflect 2018 activities.

 How about two days?

-This year, for the first time since its beginning 17 years ago, the Monte Sano Art Festival will expand to two days, September 17 and 18!
+Enjoy the Monte Sano Art Festival September 15 and 16!
 The festival, organized by Arts Huntsville and a team of volunteers and held at Monte Sano State Park, brings together jury-selected artists from around the Southeast.

-Artisans at the festival work in a variety of media, so you may find something that’s perfect for anywhere from your wall to your wrist.
+Artisans at the festival work in a variety of media.
+You may find something that’s perfect for anywhere from your wall to your wrist.
 Offerings include paintings, photography, jewelry, pottery, sculpture and much more.
 The festival’s Facebook page has begun sharing previews of the artists, ranging from traditional Southern folk art to Asian-inspired pieces.

 Which iHeartHsv blogger wrote this?